What Makes A Skin Tag Bleed?

 Treating A Bleeding Skin Tag

-For any minor bleed, take a cotton ball and hold it on the area for 15 to 20 minutes, or until it stops bleeding.
+Any minor bleed, take a cotton ball and hold it on the area for 15 to 20 minutes or until it stops bleeding.
 Make sure to clean the area properly when you finish and apply an antibiotic ointment.
 It is crucial to cover the area with a bandage to avoid infection.

 If the blood seeps through the cotton ball, or you have to use multiple cotton balls for longer than 15 minutes, treat the bleed as if it is a major bleed.
 Switch to using a towel instead of a cotton ball.

 While applying pressure, put ice in a zip lock bag and wrap it with a smaller towel.
 Replace the towel you were using with the smaller towel that is holding the ice.
-Cold will constrict arteries causing the bleeding to slow down or stop and will also help with the pain associated with the bleeding area.
+The cold will constrict arteries causing the bleeding to slow down or stop, and will also help with the pain associated with the bleeding area.
 Once the bleeding stops, apply an antibiotic ointment and make sure to cover the area with a bandage.

 What To Do After 30 Minutes

 If the bleeding does not stop after 30 minutes, keep applying pressure with the towel.
 Also, you really should go to the hospital.
-Do not remove the towel as blood will gush everywhere.
-You need to continue applying pressure, so you don’t lose too much blood.
-It is likely that you cut deeper than just the skin tag and may need stitches to close the hole and seal the source of the blood.
-You should also see a doctor if your skin tag begins bleeding for no apparent reason as that can be a sign of more serious problems, or that the skin tag is not a skin tag.
+Do not remove the towel, as blood will gush everywhere.
+It would help if you continue applying pressure, so you don’t lose too much blood.
+You likely cut deeper than just the skin tag, and you should investigate the need for stitches to close the hole and seal the source of the blood.
+You should also see a doctor if your skin tag begins bleeding for no apparent reason, as that can be a sign of more severe problems or that the skin tag is not a skin tag but possibly a mole.